-discrediting.
-Additionally, he argued that such evidence was required because "that's a necessary element."
-Discussion Whether a charge and specification state an offense is a question of law that we review de novo.
+Whether a charge and specification state an offense is a question of law that we review de novo.
 United States v.
 Crafter, 64 M.J.
 209, 211 (C.A.A.F.
 2006) (citations omitted).
 "A specification states an offense if it alleges, either expressly or by [necessary] implication, every element of the offense, so as to give the accused notice and protection against double jeopardy."
 Id. at 211 (citing United States v.
 Dear, 40 M.J.
 196, 197 (C.M.A.
-1994)); see also Rule for Courts-Martial 307(c)(3).
+1994)); see also Rule for Courts-Martial (R.C.M.)
+307(c)(3).

 In Fosler, our superior court invalidated a conviction for adultery under Article 134, UCMJ, because the military judge improperly denied a defense motion to dismiss for failure to state an offense.
 Fosler, 70 M.J. at 233.
 This is because the charge and specification did not expressly allege at least one of the three clauses that meet the second element of proof under Article 134, UCMJ, commonly known as the terminal element.
 Id. at 226.
-In setting aside the conviction, Fosler did not foreclose the possibility that a missing element could be implied, even the terminal element in an Article 134, UCMJ, offense; however, the CAAF held that, in contested cases where the sufficiency of the charge and specification are first challenged at trial, "we [will] review the language of the charge and specification more narrowly than we might at later stages" and "will only adopt interpretations that hew closely to the plain text."
+In setting aside the conviction, the Court did not foreclose the possibility that a missing element could be implied, even the terminal element in an Article 134, UCMJ, offense; however, the CAAF held that, in contested cases where the sufficiency of the charge and specification are first challenged at trial, "we [will] review the language of the charge and specification more narrowly than we might at later stages" and "will only adopt interpretations that hew closely to the plain text."
 Id. at 230, 232.
-Thus, when given the particular circumstances contained in Fosler-a contested trial for adultery where the sufficiency of the charge and specification are first challenged at trial-the law will not find that the terminal element of Article 134, UCMJ, is necessarily implied.
+Thus, when given the sufficiency of the charge and specification were first challenged at trial-the law will not find that the terminal element of Article 134, UCMJ, is necessarily implied.
 Id. at 230.

 In the case before us, unlike in Fosler, the appellant made no motion at trial to dismiss Charge II and its specification for failure to state an offense.
-He pled not guilty to Charge II and its specification and asserted that the Government failed to present any evidence that his conduct was prejudicial to good order and discipline or service discrediting.
-Based upon his assertion, this Court is convinced that he was aware of all the elements of the crime of committing indecent acts upon a child under16 years of age, including the terminal element of Article 134, UCMJ.
-As a result, we find that the terminal element in the charge and specification alleging that he committed indecent acts is necessarily implied, the appellant was on notice of what he needed to defend against, and he is protected against double jeopardy.
-Therefore, we find that the Specification of Charge II is not defective for failing to state an offense.
-Conclusion Having considered the record in light of Fosler, as directed by our superior court, we again find that the approved findings and sentence are correct in law and fact, and no error prejudicial to the substantial rights of the appellant occurred.
-Article 66(c), UCMJ, 10 U.S.C. § 866(c); United States v.
-Reed, 54 M.J.
-37, 41 (C.A.A.F.
-2000).
-Accordingly, the approved findings and sentence are AFFIRMED.
+He pled not guilty to Charge II and its specification and his counsel asserted that the Government failed to present any evidence that his conduct was prejudicial to good order and discipline or service discrediting.
+Based upon this assertion, this Court is convinced that he was aware of all the elements of the crime of committing indecent acts upon a child under 16 years of age, including the terminal element of Article 134, UCMJ.
+As a result, in our previous decision, we found that the terminal element in the charge and specification alleging that he committed indecent acts was necessarily implied, the appellant was on notice of what he needed to defend against, and he is protected against double jeopardy.
+Therefore, we found that the Specification of Charge II was not defective for failing to state an offense.